eliahuhorwitz/3D-ADS/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/an-empirical-investigation-of-3d-anomaly/rgb-3d-anomaly-detection-and-segmentation-on)](https://paperswithcode.com/sota/rgb-3d-anomaly-detection-and-segmentation-on?p=an-empirical-investigation-of-3d-anomaly)

-Official PyTorch Implementation for the "An Empirical Investigation of 3D Anomaly Detection and Segmentation" paper.
+Official PyTorch Implementation for the "Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection" paper.

 ![](imgs/ours_sum.png)
 ![](imgs/heatmaps.png)

 ___

-> **An Empirical Investigation of 3D Anomaly Detection and Segmentation**<br>
+> **Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection**<br>
 > Eliahu Horwitz, Yedid Hoshen<br>
 > https://arxiv.org/abs/2203.05550 <br>
 >
->**Abstract:** Anomaly detection and segmentation (AD&S) in images has made tremendous progress in recent years while 3D information has often been ignored.
-> The objective of this paper is to further understand the benefit and role of 3D as apposed to color in image anomaly detection.
+>**Abstract:** Despite significant advances in image anomaly detection and segmentation, few methods use 3D information.
+We utilize a recently introduced 3D anomaly detection dataset to evaluate whether or not using 3D information is a lost opportunity.
-> Our study begins by presenting a surprising finding: standard color-only anomaly segmentation methods, when applied to 3D datasets, significantly outperform all current methods.
+> First, we present a surprising finding: standard color-only methods outperform all current methods that are explicitly designed to exploit 3D information.
-> On the other hand, we observe that color-only methods are insufficient for images containing geometric anomalies where shape cannot be unambiguously inferred from 2D.
+> This is counter-intuitive as even a simple inspection of the dataset shows that color-only methods are insufficient for images containing geometric anomalies.
-> This suggests that better 3D methods are needed.
-We investigate different representations for 3D anomaly detection
-> and discover that hand-crafted orientation-invariant representations are unreasonably effective on this task.
+> This motivates the question: how can anomaly detection methods effectively use 3D information?
+We investigate a range of shape representations including hand-crafted and deep-learning-based; we demonstrate that rotation invariance plays the leading role in the performance.
-> We uncover a simple 3D-only method that outperforms all recent approaches while not using deep learning, external pretraining datasets or color information.
+> We uncover a simple 3D-only method that beats all recent approaches while not using deep learning, external pre-training datasets, or color information.
-> As the 3D-only method cannot detect color and texture anomalies, we combine it with 2D color features,
+> As the 3D-only method cannot detect color and texture anomalies, we combine it with color-based features, significantly outperforming previous state-of-the-art.
-> granting us the best current results by a large margin (pixel ROCAUC: 99.2%, PRO: 95.9% on MVTec 3D-AD).
+> Our method, dubbed BTF (Back to the Feature) achieves pixel-wise ROCAUC: 99.3% and PRO: 96.4% on MVTec 3D-AD.
-> We conclude by discussing future challenges for 3D anomaly detection and segmentation.

 ![](imgs/rgb_v_3d.png)